gbif/hp-pensoft-contributions-to-entomology/home.md

 title: Contributions to Entomology
 description: Browse data on GBIF associated with publications in Contributions to Entomology
 background: /assets/images/placeholders/hp-cover.jpg
-imageLicense: "Díaz-Grisales V, Romero-Nápoles J, González-Hernández H, Girón Duque JC, Bautista-Martínez N, Castañeda-Vildózola Álvaro, Anzaldo S, Lourenção AL (2024) Host plants of the weevil genus _Heilipus_ Germar, 1824 (Coleoptera, Curculionidae, Molytinae, Molytini, Hylobiina).
-Contributions to Entomology 74(2): 217-234. [https://doi.org/10.3897/contrib.entomol.74.e129094](https://doi.org/10.3897/contrib.entomol.74.e129094)"
+imageLicense: "Felix R, Bouwman J, Odé B, Ketelaar R, Pham DM, Bailey J (2025) The grasshoppers and crickets (Orthoptera) of the Socotra Archipelago (Yemen): a comprehensive overview and a description of a new _Oecanthus_ Tree Cricket (Oecanthidae).
+Contributions to Entomology 75(1): 21-166. [https://doi.org/10.3897/contrib.entomol.75.e144389](https://doi.org/10.3897/contrib.entomol.75.e144389)"
 height: 75vh
 cta:
   - text: Datasets